dbt-labs/docs.getdbt.com/website/docs/tutorial/1d-setting-up-redshift.md

 ---
 title: "Set up and connect Redshift"
 id: setting-up-redshift
-description: "Set up Redshift with sample data and connect to dbt Cloud or dbt Core."
+description: "Set up Redshift with sample data and connect to dbt Cloud."
 sidebar_label: "Set up and connect Redshift"
 ---

-## Intro
+## Introduction

+For the Redshift project in the getting started guide, you'll learn how to set up Redshift and connect it to dbt Cloud.

+This project will walk you through:

+- Setting up a Redshift cluster
+- Loading training data into your Redshift account
+- Configuring a SQL endpoint in Redshift
+- Connecting dbt Cloud and Redshift

 ## Prerequisites

-In this tutorial, you will learn how to set up Redshift and connecting it to dbt Cloud.
 - Existing AWS account
 - Permissions to execute a CloudFormation stack to create appropriate roles and a Redshift instance.